tomterado/drum_sound/README.md

 <br>

-*** Sound only comes out for the G arrowdown because I still need to learn/figure out how to git clone repos properly ***
+<strong> Sound only comes out for the G arrowdown because I still need to learn/figure out how to git clone repos properly </strong>